 If the value of your home equity increases by at least 20 percent, either by paying off your loan or by appreciation, you can cancel your mortgage insurance.
 However, you can’t do this unless the lender gets proof that the position of your home equity is secured and value has been appraised by at least 20 percent.
 The lender may also require you to pay for an independent appraisal.
 You may not get a voice in selecting the appraiser or the money that the appraisal may cost you.

 In the case of an FHA mortgage, you need to pay off 78% of the actual sales price of the property, toward the mortgage.
 Even if the equity value is appraised, then also you need to lessen the actual principal due.

 How can you stop paying for PMI?

 There are some effective ways through which you may avoid paying for your PMI.

 - Being a veteran, you can opt for taking out a VA home loan that doesn’t require you to buy PMI.

-- Pay at least 20% of the value of the property as down payment.
+- Pay at least 20% of the value of the property as a down payment.

-- Apply for HomePath home loan provided by Fannie Mae.
-However, you need to meet some criteria to qualify for such type of mortgage.
+- Apply for a HomePath home loan provided by Fannie Mae.
+However, you need to meet some criteria to qualify for such a type of mortgage.